Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 What the discrepancy means:

-• KPIs measuring the wrong things
+• KPIs that measure the wrong things

 • Status reports optimized for management